What to Do After the Loss of a Loved One: Checklist

 The stress and the sorrow that come with the loss of a loved one are inexplicable.
 Having to figure out what to do with the finances of the departed can be tricky, too.
-This checklist will help you get things in order and avoid delays and confusion.
+The “What to Do After the Loss of a Loved One: Checklist” will help you get things in order and avoid delays and confusion.
 When you are filing a claim with your life insurance company, these are critical steps.

 Learn more by watching the video below: